What is Full Cycle Recruiting?

 The onboarding phase is where introductions are made, the employee is sent the requisite information for their new role, and possibly included in company events.
 It is also when you make sure that your new hire is comfortable and ready to start contributing to their new position.

 As a recruiter, it’s important to keep in touch with the candidate throughout the onboarding process to ensure that they’re settled in well at their new job.
-It has been proven that a thorough onboarding process positively affects employee retention, so it is well worth making an effort.
+A thorough onboarding process positively affects employee retention, so it is well worth the effort.

 Our Conclusion on Full Cycle Recruiting

-Both full cycle recruiting and specialized recruiting offers a range of benefits for companies and candidates alike.
+Both full-cycle recruiting and specialized recruiting offer a range of benefits for companies and candidates.
 While neither model is perfect, these benefits often outweigh the cons.

 Regardless of which model is best suited to your company’s recruitment priorities, using the right recruitment tools can help your HR team’s efficiency and success.
-That’s why we’ve pinpointed and reviewed the best recruitment software solutions available on the market.
+If you need help shortlisting the best solutions for your recruitment needs and budget, you can contact our HR tech experts and get tailored recommendations for free.